 ARTICLE TWO - PURPOSE

-The purpose of the Performance andicap Racing Fleet of Lake Erie is to develop ratings that permit auxiliary sailboats of different designs to compete fairly against one another in sailboat races.
+The purpose of the Performance Handicap Racing Fleet of Lake Erie is to develop ratings that permit auxiliary sailboats of different designs to compete fairly against one another in sailboat races.

 ARTICLE THREE - MEMBERSHIP

-Membership classes shall consist of individual members and honorary members.

-Honorary members are named by the unanimous vote of the Handicapping Committee present at a regular or special meeting of the Handicapping Committee.
-Honorary members need not have prior membership and shall pay no dues or initiation fees.
-Honorary members shall pay the then current certificate renewal fee for each boat that they activate for the current year.
-Honorary membership is bestowed in recognition of noteworthy service in the interest of PHRF-LE.
+.

-Individual membership is open to any owner or charterer of a qualifying boat and shall be limited to persons belonging to yacht clubs or sailing organizations that are members of the Inter-Lake Yachting Association.
+Membership is open to any owner or charterer of a qualifying boat and shall be limited to persons belonging to yacht clubs or sailing organizations that are members of the Inter-Lake Yachting Association or U.S. Sailing.
 PHRF-LE does not discriminate on the basis of sex, race, ethnicity, religion or sexual orientation.

 In applying for membership, applicants agree to abide by these bylaws and to accept determinations by the Handicapping Committee, after exhausting appeals as permitted under Articles 7.6, 7.7 and 18, as final.

 Dues shall be as determined from time to time by the Handicapping Committee.
-Individual members shall pay separate dues for each boat which they activate or for which they apply for a rating certificate.
+Members shall pay separate dues for each boat which they activate or for which they apply for a rating certificate.
 Membership expires annually on the last day of the calendar year.

 Dues and induction fees may be paid via “PayPal ®” in cases which must be expeditiously processed or an emergency as determined by the secretary and/or chairman.